 - the computers where the BIMx model is exported and Global Illumination render is performed

 - the devices that can open and play the BIMx model

-Memory: Even the largest models can be opened with 4 GBs of RAM.
+Even the largest models can be opened with 4 GBs of RAM.
 Note that between iOS devices only the latest ones has enough RAM to open large models (iPad 3 and 4, iPad Air, iPad Mini 2nd gen., iPhone 5 and 5S has 1024 MB RAM).

-HDD: Any current storage device should be fine for BIMx.
+Any current storage device should be fine for BIMx.

-Video Cards As BIMx is a graphics intensive application the most important factor is the video card and the amount of the available video memory.
+As BIMx is a graphics intensive application the most important factor is the graphics card and the amount of the available video memory.
 A large project with Global Illumination rendering may require more than a GB of video RAM.
 You can check the required memory at the Global Illumination settings after clicking Initialize.
 As the Global Illumination render is calculated mostly by the GPU you might want to consider a newer card – mid range and above.
 You can find a list of recommended cards in our knowledge base.

 You may want to optimize your model to run on even on entry level computers or on mobile devices.
 For techniques see: BIMx/Optimization

 This article is based on the following previously published articles, with updated and extended content: